devmarantz/MyAWSCourseNotes/FirstCourse.md

   - Amazon gives you options of different OS's, and instances that you can use.
 - Once your instance is running, you can open your MobaXTerm

 Note:  If you are running Mac or Linux we don't need MobaXTerm because they already have an SSH client installed

+Connect with Telnet:
+Use the command "telnet [IP Address] [Port]"

+Note:
+Can't connect when you're in the Genuent Office because they block SSH.